samuel-haddad/mlops-udacity-churn-project/README.md

 **Course:** ML DevOps Engineer Nanodegree Udacity

 ## Project Description
-This is a project to implement best coding practices.
-For that, I should prove my skills for testing, logging and best coding practices on the implementation of a pre-developed machine learning model.
+The objective of this project is to implement best coding practices.
+For that, I should prove my skills in testing, logging, and best coding practices in the implementation of a pre-developed machine learning model.
 I was supposed to:
-1. Refactor the model code and create a python file.
+1. Refactor the model code and create a Python file.
 2. Create a test and log file
-3. Give a good description of the project, so anyone should be able to run the code by reading this README.
+3. Give a good project description so anyone can run the code by reading this README.

 ## Files and data description